Bry-Air, Inc. environmental control systems allow for consistent control to efficiently prevent the effects of humidity.

 - Control the relative humidity and temperature by means of a desiccant type dehumidifier.

-Alternative (A) involves first, the removal of the moisture through condensation over the refrigerant fed coil.
+The first option involves the removal of the moisture through condensation over the refrigerant fed coil.
 Subsequently, you must provide substantial re-heat to bring the air back to the ambient temperatures.
 As air cannot be re-circulated in fertilizer storage, this involves an extremely large installed capacity in terms of refrigeration and the energy needed to run it.

 Thus, desiccant dehumidification equipment for fertilizer storage cannot be matched by any refrigeration system in terms of operating costs, reliability or simplicity.
 Attached is a list of customers who use Bry-Air, Inc. equipment for their fertilizer facilities.